Stand-Down Comedian

 But that’s where Denise Brown was as wrong as she was cruel.

 “It was such a rude awakening,” says Peters.
 “I just don’t think I can get up in front of all those people now.
-I can’t go through that again.”
+I can’t go through that kind of thing again.”

-As Garrison Peters walked out of Stop & Shop he wiped his eyes on the back of his free hand before taking out his phone and calling the comedy club to cancel his appearance.
+As Garrison Peters walked out of Stop & Shop he wiped his eyes on his sleeve before taking out his phone and calling the comedy club to cancel his appearance.

 “It’s just an open mic thing,” says the manager of the comedy club.
 “He could’ve just not showed up.
 A lot of people don’t."